Lily Ward, MD

 good, worthy, and deserving of respect.

-As of writing this, the MHealth Fairview system automatically includes BMI on patient printout after visit summary.
+As of writing this, the Health Partners system automatically includes BMI on patient printout after visit summary.
 There is no way for a provider to remove this that I am aware of.
 When a diagnosis of "high BMI" or "Ob*sity" is added automatically to a patient's chart, I remove it.
 The system sometimes adds it back after I remove it, but it usually stays off.

-Being weighed at Smiley's Clinic is optional.
+I ask my rooming staff to ask patients "would you like to be weighed today?"
 I would ask more, but not require a weight, if they are pregnant or <18 years old.

 I would thank them for letting me know and move on.